 How well do you manage your time?
 What are the common time management mistakes you should avoid?
-If you’re like many people, your experience with time management may not be completely positive!
-Perhaps you feel overloaded, and you often have to work late to hit your deadlines.
-Or maybe your days seem to go from one crisis to another, and this is stressful and demoralizing.
-Strong time management can help redefine your daily achievements and success.
+Like many, your experience with time management might not be entirely positive.
+Perhaps you often find yourself overloaded, working late to hit deadlines, or your days are a sequence of crises, which can be both stressful and demoralizing.

-Mistake #1: Failing to Keep a To-Do List
+Mistake #1: Neglecting a To-Do List in Time Management

 Do you know where you’d like to be in six months?
 What about this time next year, or even 10 years from now?
 If not, it’s time to set some personal goals!